 First, whirl the pitted dates in a food processor until they form into a smooth ball.
 Then add the nuts and flavorings and process again until evenly combined.

 Use whichever nuts your special someone likes best.
 And there are no limitations to your creativity with the flavoring extract.
 Love a coffee lover?
 Add some instant coffee or espresso to the mix.
 Rum or coconut extract would also make delicious flavor combinations.
 Tailor it to whatever your dearest loves.

 Use Any Chocolate You Want, Melt, Mold, Then Chill

 Then we move on to the chocolate.
 What kind of chocolate do they like best?
 Dark, semi-sweet, white, vegan, organic?
 Or healthy?
 Yes, you can even use this homemade chocolate recipe.

 Melt the chocolate in the microwave (in 20 second bursts; stirring in between) or on top of a double boiler.
 Use a brush or skewer (I used a cake pop stick) to spread it around the outside of a mold.
 I used only the heart cavities of this multi-shape silicone mold.
 You could also use an ice cube tray (around Valentine's Day you can find heart-shaped ones in dollar stores).

-Once you have spread the chocolate around the bottom and walls, give the mold a few good taps to smooth out the chocolate.
-Then place in the fridge or freezer for a few minutes to set up.
+The amount of chocolate you need and your final candy yield will depend on the mold you use.
+Then, once you have spread the chocolate around the bottom and walls, give the mold a few good taps to smooth out the chocolate.
+After that's finished, place your creation in the fridge or freezer for a few minutes to allow to set.

 Press a little of the filling mixture into each cavity, but don't fill to the top.